News

 Kaspersky Team

 The news comes less than one month after the U.S. Department of Commerce announced a nationwide ban on all sales of Kaspersky security software.
-That ban was set to take effect on July 20, at which point the sale, resale, integration and licensing of any Kaspersky software would become subject to civil and criminal penalties.
+That ban is set to take effect on July 20, at which point the sale, resale, integration and licensing of any Kaspersky software will become subject to civil and criminal penalties.

 A subsequent ban on Kaspersky-issued security patches and software updates will take effect on Sept.
 29.